Charles Nelson Reilly: Early life

 Reilly was born January 13, 1931, in New York City in the Bronx, to an Irish-Catholic father and a Swedish Lutheran mother.
 When young, he would amuse himself by creating puppet theater, and his mother often told him to "save it for the stage".

-In 1944, at age 13, Reilly was at a circus in Hartford, Connecticut, when it caught fire, killing 167 people,.
+In 1944, at age 13, Reilly was at a circus in Hartford, Connecticut before it caught fire and killed 167 people.
 Because of the event's trauma, he was afraid of sitting in an audience, the large crowds reminding him of what happened that day.
 As he often stated on The Tonight Show and other such venues, he rarely attended plays—even when directing a play or stage production, he preferred to sit at the back of the house or the back of a balcony near the exits to preview his work, including one time where his leading lady's costume caught fire (but on recounting this episode to Johnny Carson, Reilly assured him "but you know, these things always work out okay.")

 Reilly developed a love of opera and wanted to become an opera singer.
 He entered the Hartt School of Music as a voice major, but abandoned this pursuit when he realized that he lacked the natural vocal talent to have a major career.
 However, opera remained a lifelong passion, and he was a frequent guest on opera-themed radio programs, including the Metropolitan Opera radio broadcasts.
 He directed opera productions for the Chicago Opera Theater, Dallas Opera, Portland Opera, San Diego Opera, and Santa Fe Opera.
 He was good friends with opera singers Renée Fleming, Rod Gilfry, Roberta Peters, and Eileen Farrell.